 - Are you confident your infrastructure can withstand critical upgrades in your environment?

 The benefits stem from replacing disparate, fragmented and departmental silo’d systems with a single, agile, modern platform that integrates EDI, B2B, API and managed file transfer functions; eliminating legacy integration technologies that require multiple patch upgrades and ongoing fixes to support new protocols and comply with evolving regulatory and governance requirements; and leveraging newer technology to provide end-to-end visibility of all B2B and file exchange processes for easy tracking by business users without IT intervention.

-- State of Digital Business Transformation, IDC, 2018
+- State of Digital Business Transformation, IDG, 2018

 - Global Application Modernization Services Market, KBV Research.